hankpillow/from-photoshop-to-flash/README.md

 These scripts doesn't have to work together but these fellows are really powerful when used in the recommended way.

 First you choose in your psd file which layers you want to export than you run the <code>PhotoshopExportLayers</code> in the File/Scripts menu.
-It will export your list into a specific folder into the same level as your psd file are (the export always uses png24 format with 100% of quality).
+It will export your list into a specific folder into the same level as your psd file are.

 Then it's time to move to your flash file and run the <code>FlashImportAndPlace</code> in the Command/ menu and follow the dialog box.